karol71927/match-api/README.md

     }
 ```

 Inserting into player_matches is protected by trigger.
-For example there are Team A with player 1 and player 2.
-Team A does not play in match but someone wants to add player 1 to match.
-It causes an error which tells that team must play in match.
+For example there is Team A with player 1 and player 2.
+Team A does not play in a match, but someone wants to add player 1 to this match.
+It causes an error which tells that you cannot add a player to match, when player's Team is not playing in this match.